-VIDEO: Passengers evacuated off NY Waterway ferry due to fire
+VIDEO: Passengers evacuated from NY Waterway ferry following fire

 The cause of the fire is still under investigation.

-The Mychal Judge ferry boat was named in honor of the chaplain to the New York City Fire Department who died during the September 11 attacks in 2001.
+The Father Mychal Judge ferry boat was named in honor of the chaplain to the New York City Fire Department who died during the September 11 attacks in 2001.

 NY Waterways entire fleet—24 ferries at the time—were the first boats to respond to the 9/11 attack on the World Trade Center.
 These ferries were the largest single component in the waterborne evacuation of 500,000 people from Manhattan that day—the largest maritime evacuation in history.